simpleABI Vascular Reimbursement Information

 Diagnosis of PAD is covered under several CPT codes, including:

-- CPT 93924 – provides for treadmill testing utilizing a specific protocol.
+- CPT code 93924 – provides for treadmill testing utilizing a specific protocol.

 Estimate YOUR Income!